embl-cba/imagej-courses/practicals/batch-analysis-without-programming.md

 # Batch analysis in ImageJ

 There are several ways to achieve batch analysis of many images in ImageJ:
-- Putting images into an image (hyper-)stack
+- Concatenating many images into one image (hyper-)stack
 - Using [Process > Batch]
 - Writing scripts, e.g. using the ImageJ Macro language